aquasecurity/tfsec/README.md

 You can include values from a tfvars file in the scan,  using, for example: `--tfvars-file terraform.tfvars`.

-## Excluding Directories

-You can exclude directories from being scanned using the `--exclude-dir [directory]` flag.
-This can be used multiple times to exclude multiple directories.

 ## Included Checks

 Checks are currently limited to AWS/Azure/GCP resources, but